Environment First Satellite Depot, Newhaven - FAQs

 Frequently Asked Questions

-Latest update | October 2024: Following feedback from residents and time taken to review new options, we have updated proposals for use of the Lewes Road site in Newhaven.
+Latest update | November 2024: Following feedback from residents and time taken to review new options, we have updated proposals for use of the Lewes Road site in Newhaven.
 The proposals no longer include food waste deposit and transfer at the Newhaven site.
+Details of the new planning applicaiton are available below.

 What is the site currently used for?